Devostated/SteamOffline/README.md

 # SteamOffline

+## Download

+The download can be found on the [Release](https://github.com/Devostated/SteamOffline/releases) page.

 SteamOffline sets loginuser.vdf to offline mode and read only, so steam automatically starts in offline mode.

 ## OfflinePatch: